MITgcm/MITgcm/doc/algorithm/algorithm.rst

     | :math:`\tau` : :varlink:`tracer` ( argument )

-Third order direct space time
+Third order direct space-time
 -----------------------------

-The direct-space-time method deals with space and time discretization together (other methods that treat space and time separately are known collectively as the “Method of Lines”).
+The direct space-time method deals with space and time discretization together (other methods that treat space and time separately are known collectively as the “Method of Lines”).
 The Lax-Wendroff scheme falls into this category; it adds sufficient diffusion to a second order flux